2015 Women's World Draughts Championship

-The 2015 Women's World Draughts Championship in international draughts was held from May 11–24, 2015 in Wuhan, China.
+The 2015 Women's World Draughts Championship in international draughts was held from 11–24 May, 2015 at the Hubei Zhonghe International Hotel in Wuhan, China.
 It was held under the auspices of the International Draughts Federation (FMJD).
-Sixteen female players in total competed in the tournament.
-It was played as a round-robin, with 15 rounds in total, each of which was a micro-match of two games.
-The winning prize for the tournament was 20,000 euros.
+It was played as 15-round round-robin tournament.
+The total prize money for the tournament was 20,000 euros.

-Natalia Sadowska (Poland) won the right to become a candidate in the match for the title Women's World Draughts Champions with Zoja Golubeva (Latvia).
+Zoja Golubeva won the tournament to become the women's world champion.

 Participants

 The sixteen participants were nominated according to a schema and rules accepted by the FMJD General Assembly: